Marsha Blackburn, 'Politically Incorrect And Proud Of It,' Runs For Senate In Tenn.

 My statement on the 2018 U.S. Senate race. pic.twitter.com/1pLR0MhSEd— Gov. Bill Haslam (@BillHaslam) October 5, 2017

-Several other GOP candidates could still enter the race, but whoever wins the Republican nomination will be heavily favored in the Volunteer State, which hasn't elected a Democratic senator since 1990.
+Several other GOP candidates could still enter the race, but whoever wins the Republican nomination will be heavily favored in a state that hasn't elected a Democratic senator since 1990.